cfrg/draft-irtf-cfrg-signature-key-blinding/draft-irtf-cfrg-signature-key-blinding.md

 ## ECDSA(P-384, SHA-384) Test Vectors

 This section contains test vectors for ECDSA with P-384 and SHA-384, as described in {{ECDSA}}.
-Each test vector lists the signing and blinding keys, denoted skS and bk, each serialized as a big-endian integers and encoded as hexadecimal strings.
-Each test vector also blinded public key pkR, encoded as compressed elliptic curve points according to {{ECDSA}}.
-Finally, each vector lists message and signature values, where the message is encoded as a hexadecimal string, and the signature value is serialized as the concatenation of scalars (r, s) and encoded as a hexadecimal string.
+Each test vector lists the serialized signing key (skS), blind key (bk), and public key (pkS) encoded has hexadecimal strings; skS and bk are serialized using the Field-Element-to-Octet-String conversion according to {{SEC1}}, whereas pkS is serialized using the compressed Elliptic-Curve-Point-to-Octet-String method according to {{SEC1}}.
+Each test vector also includes the blinded public key (pkR) computed from skS and bk, serialized similarly to pkS and encoded as a hexadecimal string.
+Finally, each vector includes the message and signature values, each encoded as hexadecimal strings.
+The signature value is serialized as the concatenation of scalars (r, s), each serialized as skS and bk, and encoded as a hexadecimal string.

 ~~~
 // Randomly generated signing and blind private keys, empty context